ChiaraCati/FlooData/README.md

 #### [OpenCoesione](https://opencoesione.gov.it/it/)
- They allow download of open access datasets representing partial renstitutions of the projects they keep track to.
-It is possible for everyone to download them in .csv and .xls format.<br>
+ *D7* and *D8* representing a part of the projects OpenCOesione is keep ing track of.
+Everyone can download them in .csv and .xls format.<br>
 *Format* of downloaded data is .csv<br>
 *Provenance*: https://opencoesione.gov.it/it/